ESNA 2019 Pre-Conference Workshops

-Current Trends in the Power Industry and the Growing Role for Storage
+Electric Power Industry Trends and the Growing Role for Energy Storage

-Peter Kelly Detwiler, a power sector expert with more than decades of experience in utilities and energy solution providers, will present an engaging and interactive workshop that will bring participants up to speed on the mega-trends driving energy storage market growth in the US.
-Topics will include: growth in wind and solar, increasingly low value for ‘non-differentiated’ electrons vs those one can dispatch, dynamic economic values in various marketplaces, and high level global trends and why storage is set to drastic grow in the next two years or so.
+This engaging and interactive workshop will bring participants up to speed on the mega-trends driving energy storage market growth in the US.
+Topics will include: the rapid growth and market impacts of wind and solar, the role of low-priced natural gas in setting prices, the challenge for new and existing generation, high level global trends and why the stage is set for the dramatic growth of storage.

-This workshop will provide actionable insights to private and public sector leaders in business development, finance, marketing, or policy roles, in addition to offering the "big picture" to those who may be new to the energy or energy storage industry.
+This workshop will provide attendees with a solid understanding of power market dynamics and the challenges of renewables integration.
+It will offer actionable insights to private and public-sector leaders in business development, finance, marketing, or policy roles, in addition to offering the "big picture" to those who may be new to the energy or energy storage industry.